josmar-crwdstffng/angular/aio/content/tutorial/toh-pt5.md

 <code-example header="src/app/hero-detail/hero-detail.component.ts" path="toh-pt5/src/app/hero-detail/hero-detail.component.ts" region="ctor"></code-example>

 The [`ActivatedRoute`](api/router/ActivatedRoute) holds information about the route to this instance of the `HeroDetailComponent`.
-This component is interested in the route's parameters extracted from the URL.
+This component is interested in the parameters of the route extracted from the URL.
 The "id" parameter is the `id` of the hero to display.

 The [`HeroService`](tutorial/toh-pt4) gets hero data from the remote server and this component will use it to get the hero-to-display.

-The [`location`](api/common/Location) is an Angular service for interacting with the browser.
-You'll use it [later](#goback) to navigate back to the view that navigated here.
+The [`location`](api/common/Location) is an Angular service for interacting with the browser. you will use it [later](#goback) to navigate back to the view that navigated here.

 ### Extract the `id` route parameter